civican/legisinfo/43-2/bills/C-12/bill_text.md

 ### Section 20

-  **(1)** There is established an advisory body, **called the Net-Zero Advisory Body**, whose mandate is to provide the Minister with **independent** advice with respect to achieving net-zero emissions by 2050, including advice respecting
+  **(1)** There is established an advisory body, called the Net-Zero Advisory Body, whose mandate is to provide the Minister with independent advice with respect to achieving net-zero emissions by 2050, including advice respecting

     greenhouse gas emissions targets under section 7;

-    **greenhouse gas emissions reduction plans under section 9, including** measures and sectoral strategies that the Government of Canada could implement to achieve a greenhouse gas emissions target; and
+    greenhouse gas emissions reduction plans under section 9, including measures and sectoral strategies that the Government of Canada could implement to achieve a greenhouse gas emissions target; and

     any matter referred to it by the Minister.

   **(1.1)** The advisory body's mandate also includes conducting engagement activities related to achieving net-zero emissions.

-  **(2)** The Minister may determine and amend the terms of reference of the advisory body **and must make any terms of reference or amendments to those terms available to the public**.
+  **(2)** The Minister may determine and amend the terms of reference of the advisory body and must make any terms of reference or amendments to those terms available to the public.

 ### Section 21